Commemoration of Atatürk, Youth and Sports Day: Atatürk's later years

-According to İsmet Bozdağ, his best friend Şükrü Kaya, who was the Minister of the Interior at the time, told him that:

-On May 19, 1936, Mustafa Kemal Atatürk made a conversation with his close friends Şükrü Kaya, Ruşen Eşref Ünaydın, Kılıç Ali, Salih Bozok, Mehmet Seydan and Nuri Conker at the Dolmabahçe Palace in Istanbul.
-Atatürk asked them "Do you know what today is?"
-They replied, "the third day of the occupation of Izmir", "Ankara meeting", "Ismet Pasha telegraphed from Lausanne", "Golden Horn Conference", "Turco-British negotiations over Iraq", "Progressive Republican Party was banned" ... even Atatürk's close friends couldn't remember Mustafa Kemal's landing in Samsun.

-Atatürk then said "It is a day about the liberation of our country."
-Still, his friends couldn't identify the correct event.
-Some time later, Şükrü Kaya said "Was this the day when you left Istanbul?", and Atatürk replied "You came closer...
-It was the day that we landed in Samsun."
-Atatürk went on to say "This day will be a festival that we'll celebrate."
-Next year, "May 19" was celebrated with Şükrü Kaya's arrangement.

-Until then, "May 19" was not given any special meaning, besides Atatürk's expression "Gentlemen, I landed in Samsun on the nineteenth day of May of the year 1919" in his book, Nutuk.

-With the Law No. 3466 dated June 20, 1938, "May 19" was officialized as the Festival of Youth and Sports.
+With the Law No. 3466 dated June 20, 1938 and with the initiatives of Beşiktaş J.K.
+Founding Member Ahmet Fetgeri Aşeni, "May 19" was officialized as the Festival of Youth and Sports.
 The march Dağ Başını Duman Almış was announced as the Gençlik ve Spor Bayramı Marşı (March of the Festival of Youth and Sports, popularly known as the Gençlik Marşı).

 Practice

 Youths sing the national anthem, visit Anıtkabir, recite poems, make parades and sports and realise cultural activities like performing folk dances and play epic drama to commemorate Atatürk and his companions' beginning of the national struggle in 1919 that would lead to the establishment of the Republic of Turkey, in 1923.

 The Turkish Republic of Northern Cyprus also commemorates this day as a national holiday.

 Atatürk's birthday

 Atatürk was born in 1881.
 But his birth date is not known.
 In one of his speeches, he declared that he considers his birthday as May 19, in clear reference to the beginning of the national struggle in 1919.